Last Updated on by Admin LB

 A, on the advice of his counsel, declines to give the sample of his blood or semen, as called upon by the Police.
 He contends that in terms of the constitutional protection envisaged in Article 20(3) of the Constitution of India, which says that no person accused of any offence shall be compelled to be a witness against himself, he cannot be called upon to give any specimen as asked for the police and he also claims of his right to privacy being a part of Article 21 of the Constitution.

 The police contend that there is no bar for the court to compel the accused to comply with the requirement of the police and the court can use necessary means to secure the taking of the required evidence which is relevant under the Evidence Act.
-Decide the application.
+Decide on the application.
 [DJS 2006]

 Describe the right to life and personal liberty, whether the death sentence is violative of Article-21?
 How the right to life and personal liberty, guaranteed by Article 21, may be curtailed?
 [MPJS 2018]